postm1/GD3D11/README.md

 ## Bugs & Problems

-If you have problems with building GD3D11 after following these instructions or experience bugs/problems with GD3D11 itself, open an issue on this GitHub page or post in the D3D11 thread on ["World of Gothic" (WOG)](http://forum.worldofplayers.de/forum/forums/104-Editing).
-But first take a look at the [KNOWN ISSUES](./known_issues.md)
+> **Note**: If you have problems with launching game after installing GD3D11 - for example getting Access Denied(0x45a), reinstall your Visual C++ Redistributable for Visual Studio 2015-2022 to latest version from Microsoft page, mod stopped working on older VCR due to some Microsoft changes in Platform Toolset.

 ## Building